RadicalOperator/RadicalStaking/README.md

 # RadicalStaking
-Scripts and Standard Operating Procedures for Radix Validator Nodes
+Scripts, utilities, and documentation for Radix validator nodes.